Maelic/SGG-Benchmark/README.md

 CUDA_VISIBLE_DEVICES=0,1,2,3 python -m torch.distributed.launch --master_port 10001 --nproc_per_node=4 tools/detector_pretrain_net.py --config-file "configs/e2e_relation_detector_X_101_32_8_FPN_1x.yaml" SOLVER.IMS_PER_BATCH 8 TEST.IMS_PER_BATCH 4 DTYPE "float16" SOLVER.MAX_ITER 50000 SOLVER.STEPS "(30000, 45000)" SOLVER.VAL_PERIOD 2000 SOLVER.CHECKPOINT_PERIOD 2000 MODEL.RELATION_ON False OUTPUT_DIR /home/kaihua/checkpoints/pretrained_faster_rcnn SOLVER.PRE_VAL False
 ```
 where ```CUDA_VISIBLE_DEVICES``` and ```--nproc_per_node``` represent the id of GPUs and number of GPUs you use, ```--config-file``` means the config we use, where you can change other parameters. ```SOLVER.IMS_PER_BATCH``` and ```TEST.IMS_PER_BATCH``` are the training and testing batch size respectively, ```DTYPE "float16"``` enables Automatic Mixed Precision, ```SOLVER.MAX_ITER``` is the maximum iteration, ```SOLVER.STEPS``` is the steps where we decay the learning rate, ```SOLVER.VAL_PERIOD``` and ```SOLVER.CHECKPOINT_PERIOD``` are the periods of conducting val and saving checkpoint, ```MODEL.RELATION_ON``` means turning on the relationship head or not (since this is the pretraining phase for Faster R-CNN only, we turn off the relationship head),  ```OUTPUT_DIR``` is the output directory to save checkpoints and log (considering `/home/username/checkpoints/pretrained_faster_rcnn`), ```SOLVER.PRE_VAL``` means whether we conduct validation before training or not.

+## YOLOV8 Backbone

+If you want to use YoloV8 as a backbone instead of Faster-RCNN, you need to first train a model using the official [ultralytics implementation](https://github.com/ultralytics/ultralytics).
+Once you have a model, you can modify [this config file](configs/VG150/e2e_relation_yolov8m.yaml) and change the path `PRETRAINED_DETECTOR_CKPT` to your model weights.
+Please note that you will also need to change the variable `SIZE` and `OUT_CHANNELS` accordingly if you use another variant of YoloV8 (nano, small or large for instance).
+For training an SGG model with YOLOV8 as a backbone, you need to modify the `META_ARCHITECTURE` variable in the same config file to `GeneralizedYOLO`.
+You can then follow the standard procedure for PREDCLS, SGCLS or SGDET training below.

 ## Perform training on Scene Graph Generation